mcollina/borp/README.md

 * `--reporter` or `-r`, set up a reporter, use a colon to set a file destination.
 Default: `spec`.
 * `--no-typescript` or `-T`, disable automatic TypeScript compilation if `tsconfig.json` is found.
 * `--post-compile` or `-P`, the path to a file that will be executed after each typescript compilation.
+* `--check-coverage`, enables c8 check coverage; default is false
+### Check coverage options
+* `--lines`, set the lines threshold when check coverage is active; default is 100
+* `--functions`, set the functions threshold when check coverage is active; default is 100
+* `--statements`, set the statements threshold when check coverage is active; default is 100
+* `--branches`, set the branches threshold when check coverage is active; default is 100
 ## Reporters

 Here are the available reporters: